lichfolky/lichfolky/README.md

 Here you'll find a lot of my strange projects, but most of my experiments are on [codepen](https://codepen.io/lichfolky) or in my [messy glitch page](https://glitch.com/@lichfolky).

-My [portfolio](http://lichfolky.github.io) will always be under construction.
+My [portfolio](http://lichfolky.github.io) will always be under construction!!!